realCartar/mock.db/README.md

 # mock.db
-Lemme drive the boat.
+Lemme drive the bus.
 This 👏 is 👏 the 👏 most 👏 efficient 👏 database 👏 to 👏 date.

 # Documetation